-In the Twenty-Fourth edition of “Legends of the Game” we look at the career of Randy Mearns with information found primarily on Wikipedia, Wampers Bible of Lacrosse, and the Canadian Lacrosse Hall of Fame.
+In the ninety-first edition of “Legends of the Game” we look at the career of Randy Mearns

-Randy, along with the entire 2006 Canadian National lacrosse team, was inducted into the Canadian Lacrosse Hall of Fame, following a lengthy career in the Ontario Lacrosse Association, Major Series Lacrosse and Western Lacrosse Association Canadian professional box lacrosse leagues as a player.
+Randy, along with the entire 2006 Canadian National lacrosse team, was inducted into the Canadian Lacrosse Hall of Fame, following a lengthy playing career in the Ontario Lacrosse Association, Major Series Lacrosse and Western Lacrosse Association leagues.

-He played for the St. Catharines Athletics for 5 years.
-In 1990, Mearns led the team to their first Minto Cup championship since 1950, and was awarded the “Jim McConaghy Memorial Cup” for Minto Cup M.V.P.
+Mearns played for the St. Catharines Athletics for 5 years.
+In 1990, he led the team to their first Minto Cup championship since 1950.
+Mearns was awarded the “Jim McConaghy Memorial Cup” for Minto Cup M.V.P.
 He was later given the “B.W.
 Evans Award” for Top Graduating Player.

-Mearns was an All-American NCAA lacrosse player at Canisius College from 1990 to 1992 who is currently 20th all-time in Division I career points-per-game (PPG), having scored 95 goals and 95 assists for 190 career points in 39 games.
+Randy was an All-American NCAA lacrosse player at Canisius College from 1990 to 1992.
+He is currently 20th all-time in Division I career points-per-game (PPG).
+Randy scored 95 goals and 95 assists for 190 career points in 39 games.
 He is also the all-time leading scorer at Canisius.

-Mr. Mearns played professionally for the NLL’s Buffalo Bandits and Rochester Knighthawks, acting as captain of the 1997 NLL champion Knighthawk team.
+Mr. Mearns played professionally for the Buffalo Bandits and Rochester Knighthawks.
+Randy was captain of the 1997 champion Knighthawk team.
 Rochester also played in the 1995, 1999 and 2000 finals.
-Since his retirement from professional lacrosse, he has served as the color commentator for the Bandits’ radio broadcasts alongside play-by-play man John Gurtler.
+Since his retirement from professional lacrosse, he has served as the color commentator for the Bandits’ radio broadcasts. sitting alongside play-by-play man John Gurtler.

-He coached the Canisius men’s lacrosse team through 2017, and also was an assistant coach on the Canadian national team that won the gold medal at the 2006 World Lacrosse Championship.
-Mearns won 94 games in his 18 years of coaching at Canisius, and led the Griffins to their first ever NCAA tournament bid in 2008 where they lost to Syracuse in the first round, and second in 2012 where they lost against Loyola in the first round.
+Randy coached the Canisius men’s lacrosse team through 2017.
+Mearns also was an assistant coach on the Canadian national team that won the gold medal at the 2006 World Lacrosse Championship.
+He won 94 games in his 18 years of coaching at Canisius.
+Randy led the Griffins to their first ever NCAA tournament bid in 2008 where they lost to Syracuse in the first round, and second in 2012 where they lost against Loyola in the first round.
 Mearns has provided development for his players towards the professional ranks, including Mark Miyashita who graduated from Canisius in 2003 and was the first overall selection in the 2003 National Lacrosse League draft.
 In a preseason coaches poll, Canisius was picked to repeat in 2009 as MAAC champions.
-However after a rough start to the season where they lost six straight including 3 one-goal losses, the Griffs ended 2009 on a 4 and 3 run.
+However, after a rough start to the season where they lost six straight (including 3 one-goal losses) the Griffs ended 2009 on a 4 and 3 run.

-• 2008 NCAA Division I Men’s Lacrosse Tournament
+• NCAA Division I Men’s Lacrosse Tournament in 2008

 • 1995 Mann Cup Champion (Six Nations Chiefs)